wshi9124/BK-Fish-Market/README.md

 <img width="500" alt="Screen Shot 2022-10-03 at 3 24 29 PM" src="https://user-images.githubusercontent.com/104730743/193692097-9865d287-941c-4e04-b034-78b1b532c33a.png">

-If an invalid username and password combination is typed in, an error message will display and the inputs will clear.
+If a invalid username and password combination is typed in, a error message will display and the inputs will clear.
 If users log in as a user, they will be taken to the home page.
-If users log in as an Admin, they will be taken to the admin interface.
-Once an account is made, a welcome email will be sent to the user and the user will be navigated to the appropriate page.
+If users log in as a Admin, they will be taken to the admin interface.

 <img width="500" alt="Screen Shot 2022-10-05 at 5 42 14 PM" src="https://user-images.githubusercontent.com/104730743/194169519-5210c46e-5561-4899-ae64-053c0d79cb10.png">

 Users can choose to make either a regular account or an admin account.
-Users need to pass a number of validations or else an error message will display.
+Users need to pass a number of validations or else a error message will display.
+Once an account is made, a welcome email will be sent to the user and the user will be navigated to the appropriate page.

 <img width="500" alt="Screen Shot 2022-10-03 at 3 27 06 PM" src="https://user-images.githubusercontent.com/104730743/193694869-401544a9-26bf-40c3-9f15-f453c99ad7c1.png">